-Campus options: Brown has several large dining halls located on campus such as the Sharpe Refectory, Andrews Commons and Verney-Woolley that are open to all Brown students, but they are mostly used by undergraduates.
-However, the Blue Room and the Ivy Room are popular places for lunch and dinner - typical prices per meal range from \$8-\$15.
+Campus options: Brown has several large dining halls located on campus such as the Sharpe Refectory, Andrews Commons, and Verney-Woolley that are open to all Brown students, but they are mostly used by undergraduates.
+However, the Blue Room and the Ivy Room Pro Tip: If you do not wish to physically go to a store you can also buy your groceries online or via mobile apps from Instacart, Whole Foods (via Amazon) and Walmart.

+are popular places for lunch and dinner - typical prices per meal range from \$8-\$15.
 Meal plans are also available for graduate students.
-The Brown up-to-date information on hours and food offerings each day on campus.
+The BrownU app offers up-to-date information on hours and food offerings each day on campus.